|

 gunpowder and matches in

 - go find a competent amateur friend or professional who builds and repairs valve amps instead.
-Even if you do know what you’re doing, be extra careful with extra high tension if you value your life.
+Even if you do know what you’re doing, be extra careful with extra high tension if you value your life and don’t want to be nominated for a Darwin award.

 If you ever need to take the